Tatra mountains are located in southern Poland, right on the border with Slovakia. They are the highest and most spectacular Polish mountain range.

 The best way to hike to Koscielec is to start in Kuznice Zakopane.
 Getting to the top takes about 3.5 hours.

 We start hiking on the yellow trail.
 The path leads us through a forest.

 In 1.5 hours we get to the trail fork where we choose the blue trail.
 We hike on a nice trail leading us through Tatra meadows.
 After 20 minutes we arrive in the mountain hostel.

 The advantage of this route is that we pass Murowaniec mountain hostel on our way.
-It is a perfect place to take a break and relax before the bigger challenge in High Tatras.
+It is a perfect place to take a break and relax before the bigger challenge in the High Tatras.

 After we pass Murowaniec hut, we hike on the blue trail in Gasienicowa valley.

 Gasienicowa valley © Jan Piotr / Adobe Stock

 Gasienicowa valley is a picturesque place in the Polish Tatra mountains.
 Even if we do not want to hike to Koscielec, it is definitely worth to visit Gasienicowa valley - the majestic High Tatra peaks which surround the valley are breathtaking!